-- A. For both emphases, undergraduate course work in communication theory and in communication research methods, or their equivalents, is required. - B. For students in the Corporate Communication emphasis who wish to concentrate on Corporate Communication, course work equivalent to Speech 327, Introduction to Organizational Communication, is required. - C. For students in the Mass Communication emphasis, course work equivalent to either Communication 131, Introduction to Mass Communication, or to Communication 232, Foundations of Broadcasting and Electronic Media, is required.
+A. For both emphases, undergraduate course work in communication theory and communication research methods, or their equivalents, is required.

+B. For students in the Corporate Communication emphasis who wish to concentrate on Corporate Communication, course work equivalent to SPEECH 327, Introduction to Organizational Communication, is required.

+C. For students in the Mass Communication emphasis, course work equivalent to either SPEECH 131, Introduction to Mass Communication, or to SPEECH 232, Foundations of Electronic Media, is required.

-Foundation coursework may not be taken for graduate credit.
+Foundation course work may not be taken for graduate credit.